Donovan Ruddock: Ruddock vs. Morrison

 More than two years after the Lewis defeat Ruddock came back in 1994 with a points win over Anthony Wade, which led to a fight with Tommy Morrison in 1995.
 In the first round he put Morrison down, but let the opportunity for an early stoppage slip, and was given a count himself in the second round after grabbing the ropes after being caught by a Morrison uppercut.
 Again, like the first Tyson fight, Ruddock was controversially stopped on his feet in the 6th round.
+He had been knocked down by a left hook in the same round.

 Retirement

 After the loss to Morrison, Ruddock disappeared for three years before returning once again in 1998.
-Ruddock was scheduled to challenge Vitali Klitschko for the WBO heavyweight title in April 2000, yet was forced to withdraw at late notice due to injury.
+Ruddock was scheduled to challenge Vitali Klitschko for the WBO heavyweight world title in April 2000, yet was forced to withdraw at late notice due to injury.
 After building up a winning streak against journeymen opponents, Ruddock won the Canadian heavyweight title for a second time with a tenth round win over Egerton Marcus in October 2001, then retired with a record of 38 wins (28 KOs), 5 losses and 1 draw.

 Comeback and second retirement

 On March 28, 2015, Ruddock, aged 51, returned to the ring with a fifth round knockout win over Raymond Olubowale and scored a six round majority points decision over Eric Barrak two months later.
-Ruddock, in his third and final comeback bout, was defeated by a third round KO by Dillon Carman on September 11, 2015 in a bid for the Canadian heavyweight title.
+Ruddock, in his third and final comeback bout, was defeated by a third round knockout by Dillon Carman on September 11, 2015 in a bid for the Canadian heavyweight title.